Altinn/altinn-studio-docs/content/authorization/modules/_index.md

 weight: 1
 ---

-In 2022-2025, Altinn will modernize its authorization architecture and components.
+In 2022-2026, Altinn will modernize its authorization architecture and components.
 Therefore, the below description is a mix of as-is and to-be.

 Altinn uses [attribute-based access control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control).

 In short, Altinn authorization control access through rules defined in XACML Policies.
 Each rule defines which resource the rule describes, what operation, and who can perform it.

-When defining the authorization components, we used the [XACML reference architecture](https://en.wikipedia.org/wiki/XACML).

 ## Altinn Authorization - Components

-The below diagram shows the future components of a new Altinn Architecture.
+The diagram below shows the future components of a new Altinn Architecture.

 ![Future solution Altinn Authorization](authorization_solution_components_future.drawio.svg "Future solution Altinn Authorization")